 When the sauce is reduce transfer it to a clean bowl and cover it with a plate (or plastic wrap) to keep warm.
 Wipe on the skillet as best you can and return the skillet to medium heat.

 Add the remaining tablespoon of olive oil and heat until shimmering.
 Pat dry the cod fillets, sprinkle with salt and pepper and add to the skillet.
 Cook for 4 minutes on the first side, carefully flip to the uncooked side and cook for another 2-3 minutes.
 The fillets should be opaque all the way through.
 An instant read thermometer will hit 140°F when the fish is done.

-To serve on your plate and place a piece of cooked cod on top.
+To serve spoon the onion/pepper mixture onto your plate and place a piece of cooked cod on top.
 Tilt the pan and gather a spoonful of sauce, drizzle this over the fish.
 A bit of freshly cracked black pepper and a sprinkling from on high of sea salt will add a nice finish.
 I served it with a rice/quinoa I found in the grocery freezer section.